Khalakbinkhair/Khalakbinkhair/README.md

 ### Hi there, I'm Khalak bin Khair👋
-   Undergratuate Student At American International University Bangladesh<br/>
+   Undergraduate Student At American International University Bangladesh<br/>
    Department of Computer Science and Engineering

 ## I'm a Student